Skip to content

 • already studied formal logic.

-Your might need more time to rewire your brain if...
+Your might need more time to rewire your brain (or help from a teacher) if...

 • the LSAT seems to be speaking a foreign language;